-House Bill 1455 Imposes Limits on Medical Marijuana Fails
+House Bill 1455 to Limit Medical Marijuana Fails

 In a win for medical marijuana patients in Florida, it was announced yesterday that House Bill 1455 has likely flopped.
 The piece of legislation has been a topic of controversy among Floridian law-makers, residents and medical marijuana patients recently for good reason!